kyma-project/website/content/blog-posts/2020-11-19-release-notes-1.17/index.md

   - "/blog/release-notes-117"
 ---

-The new Getting Started guides on our website will help you navigate the sea of Serverless, CLI, Monitoring, and Tracing features that are part of this release.
-Read the notes to find out more.
+Good things take time to build.
+This is true of both the new Kyma release and the city it is named after - Xinzhou - located near the notorious Great Wall of China.
+This release includes updates to many Kyma features, including Serverless, Monitoring, Tracing, Kiali, Evening, and others.
+Read the release notes to find out more.

 <!-- overview -->

-> **CAUTION:** Read the [Migration Guide](https://github.com/kyma-project/kyma/blob/release-1.16/docs/migration-guides/1.15-1.17.md) before upgrading your Kyma deployment to 1.17.
+> **CAUTION:** Read the [Migration Guide](https://github.com/kyma-project/kyma/blob/release-1.17/docs/migration-guides/1.15-1.17.md) before upgrading your Kyma deployment to 1.17.
 Note that you will first need to update to the 1.16 release candidate instead of upgrading to 1.17 directly.

 See the overview of all changes in this release: